jackpal/SpyPuzzleGameState/Docs/LevelFormat.md

 '-'       | a plain node
 '&#124;'  | a plain node
 '+'       | a plain node
-0-9       | a subroutine.
-The contents of the node are specified in the corresponding subroutine definition.
+0-9, α-ω  | a subroutine.
+The contents of the node are specified in the corresponding subroutine definition. (α-ω is the lower-case Greek alphabet.)
 A         | where the Spy is placed at the start of the level.
 C         | a briefcase
 E         | a pair of pistols